Fan Noli Anecdotes

 As Fan Noli drew near, I extended my right hand and quickly introduced myself because I wasn't sure he'd know me.
 However, if he didn’t remember me, he didn’t let on and after greeting me with a welcoming smile, he motioned for us to sit on a nearby bench where he began to question me: "Where did I live?
 Where was I a student (after seeing books that I was carrying)?
 What was I studying? and what were my plans after graduation from college?"
 I was delighted that he took such interest in me, but although English was, clearly, my first language, during responses to Fan Noli's questions, I'd occasionally throw in a few Albanian phrases because I wanted to be respectful and I also wanted to impress upon him that I knew some words in that language.

-I was quite flattered by Fan Noli's attention since I knew that he was the head of the Albanian Orthodox Archdiocese in America, and, equally impressive to me, was the fact that, in 1924, Fan Noli had been the Prime Minister of Albania.
+I was very flattered by Fan Noli's attention since I knew that he was the head of the Albanian Orthodox Archdiocese in America, and, equally impressive to me, was the fact that, in 1924, Fan Noli had been the Prime Minister of Albania.
 As Fan Noli continued his inquiries about my education, he seemed pleased as I informed him that I was majoring in English Literature and Creative Writing at Boston University hoping to become either a journalist or a teacher after I graduated.
 In addition, after I informed Fan Noli that I had served on a Destroyer-Escort in the U.S. Navy in the Pacific during Word War II, he was curious about my military service and asked me to describe some of my experiences during the war.
-He fell silent as I related that my ship had been torpedoed - but not sunk - by a Japanese Betty bomber during the invasion of Lingayen Gulf, Luzon, in the Philippine Islands He praised me for my service and gently patted my hand.
+He fell silent as I related that my ship had been torpedoed - but not sunk - by a Japanese Betty bomber during the invasion of Lingayen Gulf, Luzon.
+He praised me for my service and quietly my hand again.

 I'm pleased by this opportunity to present my Fan Noli anecdotes.
-A few years ago I was invited to relate anecdotes about Fan Noli during a program about him organized by Father Liolin at St. George Cathedral.
-Other speakers spoke about Fan Noliin the Albanian language, however, I made my remarks in English since it is my first language.
+A few years ago I was invited to relate some anecdotes about Fan Noli during a program organized by Father Liolin at St. George Cathedral.
+Other speakers spoke about Fan Noli in the Albanian language but, I made my remarks in English since it is my first language.

-A week or so later, I received a phone call from Alfred Lela, the editor of the Albanian language newspaper Fletore who asked if he could translate the anecdotes into the Albanian language for publication.
+A week or so later, I received a phone call from Alfred Lela, the editor of Fletore who asked if he could translate the anecdotes into the Albanian language for publication.
 I was flattered by his request and readily agreed.
-Much to my astonishment, the Albanian translations were also published in Albania in several publications.*
+Much to my astonishment, the Albanian translations were also published in Albania in several other publications.